 They just don’t want to.

-They will discount my success because it’s “easy to payoff debt when you make $200,000 a year,” and that’s the end of it.
+They will discount my success because it’s “easy to payoff debt when you make six-figures,” and that’s the end of it.

 Don’t even tell them that 44% of millennials who make six-figures live paycheck to paycheck.